oVirt/ovirt-site/source/vdsm/vdsm.html.md

 ## More project information

-Our git repository sits on [Fedora Hosted](http://git.fedorahosted.org/git/?p=vdsm.git).
-Development takes place on our mailing lists: [vdsm-patches](https://fedorahosted.org/mailman/listinfo/vdsm-patches) for submitting new patches, and [vdsm-devel](https://fedorahosted.org/mailman/listinfo/vdsm-devel) for general discussions on where vdsm development should go.
+Our git repository sits on [oVirt's Gerrit server](http://gerrit.ovirt.org/gitweb?p=vdsm.git).
+Development takes place on our mailing lists: [vdsm-patches](https://fedorahosted.org/mailman/listinfo/vdsm-patches) for submitting new patches, and [vdsm-devel](https://fedorahosted.org/mailman/listinfo/vdsm-devel) for general discussions on where Vdsm development should go.
 On the latter one, users and potential users should feel comfortable to seek help, ask questions, and get answers about Vdsm.

 ## Requirements